 These nodules may feel like solid lumps underneath the skin.
 They usually form at the base of joints and in particular parts of the body that can rub against hard surfaces, such as the elbows and heels.

-Examples of areas where rheumatoid nodules are common include:
+Areas where rheumatoid nodules are common include:

 - backs of the heels